-From the corridor there was the drone of filling pipe bags, then bursting out from it came a pulse quickening skirl of notes, to make any true Scot stand straighter.
-With kilts swinging in step Pipe Major Alexander Cameron, a legendary veteran of the Peninsular Campaign, came strutting in, to the delight and fascination of the guests, his accompanying musicians strode in after him followed by four Sergeants ramrod straight with claymores at the carry.
+The room hushed as from the corridor there was a drone of filling pipe bags, then bursting out from it came a pulse quickening skirl, to make any true Scot stand straighter.
+With his kilt swinging in step, Pipe Major Alexander Cameron, a legendary veteran of the Peninsular Campaign, came strutting in, to the delight and fascination of the guests.
+Cameron was followed by his pipers and they were followed by four Sergeants, all ramrod straight with claymores at the carry.
 The pipers probably formed a semi circle to one side and the deafening noise filled the room and blocked out the murmur of conversation.
-The Sergeants halted mid floor, the front rank facing about and marking time, at the order they halted and placed their swords on the floor to form an X. With a sidestep began to dance.
+The Sergeants halted mid floor, the front rank facing about and marking time.
+At the order they halted and placed their swords on the floor to form a line of steel X’s.
+On the proper note, they made a light sidestep and began to dance.
 The most famous Ball in History had begun.

 News travelled fast after that and officers immediately began to make their excuses, the

 Duke of Brunswick had been sitting playing with the young Prince de Ligne, who was sitting on his knee.
 When he heard the news he jumped to his feet with excitement and dropped the child with a bump on the floor.
-In the ballroom Wellington sat down on a sofa and picked out officers to wait on his orders.
-Lady Dalrymple Hamilton came to sit beside him while he did so and watched as the carefree mask slipped from his face.
+In the ballroom Wellington sat down on a sofa and picked out officers to wait on him.
+Lady Dalrymple Hamilton came to sit his side and watched as the carefree mask slipped from his face.
 With the fixed “press” smile of a dignitary before a media pack, he looked cheerful and relaxed, but his expression was full of care and anxiety.
 He spoke naturally to her but then a thought would suddenly cross his mind and he would break off mid flow and summon the Prince of Orange, Uxbridge or the Duke of Brunswick, with whom he would exchange a few nods and whispers and then return to the present.

 Lieutenant Henry Webster, extra ADC to the Prince of Orange, rode up through the traffic to the Richmond’s house and dismounted.
 He had ridden from the Dutch Belgian Headquarters at Braine le Comte with the latest piece of intelligence.
 He crossed the courtyard, the light from the ballroom was stretching over the ground and music and voices still swelled from inside.
 He had no invitation and so waited inside the door for the party to go in to dinner.
 Presently he observed the Prince of Orange and the Duke escorting the Duchess of Richmond and Lady Greville out of the ballroom.
-Webster came up to the Duke and handed him a slip of paper which Wellington slipped into his pocket and told him to wait.
-He stood aside, out of sight until Wellington having escorted his hostess into the dining room reappeared and summoned him.
+Webster came up to the Duke and handed him a slip of paper which Wellington put into his pocket, telling him to wait.
+Webster obediently stood aside and stood out of sight until Wellington, having escorted his hostess into the dining room, reappeared and summoned him.
 In a whisper he said that

 Supper was finishing as the last waltzes were danced.
-Wellington was still at the table when the Prince of Orange returned bending over whispered a word to him over his shoulder.
+Wellington was still at the table when the Prince of Orange returned.
+The young prince whispered a word to his chief over his shoulder.
 The Duke looked incredulous for an instant but as quickly as the expression had come it disappeared, he nodded and told the Prince to return to his headquarters and get some sleep.
 Outside there was now a marked lack of uniforms, the Duchess who must have slipped out of supper to make the rounds discovered that everything was unravelling and appears to have momentarily lost her head.
 In an absurdly affecting scene she blockaded the exit and attempted to persuade the departing officers to stay for one more dance, and not ruin her ball.
-Quite how we should take this is open to debate, it may well have been an emotional response to the strain of what was happening coupled with the undoing of all her plans, or as hostess her place rightly was to see guests on their way, and her supposed entreaties could therefore be interpreted as social politeness.
+Quite how we should take this is open to debate, it may well have been an emotional response to the strain of what was happening coupled with the undoing of all her plans, or, and this is persuasive, as hostess, her rightful place was to see guests on their way, and her supposed entreaties could therefore be interpreted as social politeness.
 Either way each officer with as much grace as could be managed gave hurried excuses and left.

-It was probably getting on to 1:30 or thereabouts, not long after Orange had finally left, when Wellington casually turned to Richmond and said “I think it is time for me to go to bed likewise” the party rose and went to the hall.
-As they were saying goodbye he leant over and whispered to Richmond “Have you a good map in the house?”
+It was probably getting on to 1:30 or thereabouts, not long after Orange had finally left, when Wellington casually turned to the Duke of Richmond and said, “I think it is time for me to go to bed likewise,” the party rose and went to the hall.
+As they were saying goodbye he leant over and whispered again to Richmond “Have you a good map in the house?”
 Richmond nodded and took him aside into a study next to the ballroom where he laid out a map of the countryside.
-Wellington look at the map, in his mind he went over the Prince’s information, a Brigade under General Saxe Weimar had occupied a crossroads at Quatre Bras and had held his ground against a French attack.
+Wellington looked at the map, in his mind he went over the Prince’s information, a Brigade under General Saxe Weimar had occupied a crossroads at a place called Quatre Bras and had held his ground against a French attack.
 His eye traced the spidery network of roads and focused on the X that marked were the Namur road bisected the Brussels Chausée to form the junction at Quatre Bras, 70 odd miles to the south.
 After confirming his thoughts he said “Napoleon has Humbugged me by God!
 He has gained 24 hours’ March on me”

-“I have ordered the the army to concentrate on Quatre Bras” probably speaking his thoughts aloud “But we shall not stop him there, and if so, I must fight him here” he bent over and pressed his thumbnail over a small ridge about a mile south of the hamlet Mont St Jean on the Brussels road and bidding Richmond Adieu he left by a discreet door.
+“I have ordered the the army to concentrate on Quatre Bras”he said, probably speaking his thoughts aloud, “But we shall not stop him there, and if so, I must fight him here” he bent over and pressed his thumbnail over a small ridge-line about a mile south of the hamlet Mont St Jean on the Brussels road.
+Not long after this, he bid Richmond adieu and left by a discreet door.
 He returned to his house on the corner of the Rue Royale and the Rue Montague de Parc were he went to sleep, by which time the most famous ball in history had ended.